lordmulder/MemoryChecker/README.md

 Limitations
 ===========

-Like *any* memory testing tool that runs a program under a “normal” operating system, the Memory Checker can **not** access and test *100%* of the physical memory.
+Like *any* memory testing tool that runs as a program under a “normal” operating system, the Memory Checker can **not** access and test *100%* of the physical memory.

 The operating system *reserves* a certain fraction of the physical memory for its own purposes.
 This “reserved” memory can **not** be tested.

-Also, the Memory Checker does **not** allocate as much physical memory as it can possibly get; a certain proportion of the memory is spared, so that the system remains responsive.
+Also, the Memory Checker does **not** allocate as much memory as possible; a certain proportion of the memory is spared, so that the system remains responsive.

 This means that even though the Memory Checker *can* reveal a large number of memory problems, there is **no** hard guarantee that it will detect *any* possible problem!